 Don’t Give Up on Your Marriage

 Hear us out: Divorce is a big decision that affects more people than you'd think—especially if you have kids.
 Give both your spouse and yourself a chance to address and get past the problems.
 Let your spouse know that your marriage problems have become so unbearable that you are considering divorce.
 That said, definitely don't use a potential divorce as a threat, only making things worse.
 It's only fair that you both have the opportunity to work toward solutions to the problems together or with a marriage counselor.

-Divorce should only come after you've earnestly put every effort into saving your marriage.
-Communicate about the problems in the marriage and work together toward compromises and solutions.
-If after working together the problems remain, find an outside resource such as a marital therapist to work with on finding solutions.
+Divorce should come only after you've earnestly put every effort into saving your marriage.
+Communicate about your problems and work together toward compromises and solutions.
+If you feel like you've done everything you could do and are still set on splitting up, then you can do so with no regrets.

 Set up a bank account in your name and begin contributing to that, when you can, to prepare for setting out on your own.

 Try not to talk about your marital problems with just anyone who will listen because, should you decide not to divorce, the people you vented to won't forgive and forget like you did.
 Talk to your closest friends, family, or a therapist if you're looking to unload or seeking advice.